dhruvagarwal/fastsubmit_codechef/README.md

 Note:
 ------
-The submission takes place in your default language.
+The submission takes place in your default programming language.

 Developed By:
 --------------